 - Wash the tattoo, twice a day (morning and night), using an anti bacterial soap or just plain warm water; Dab or blot dry.

 - Apply thin layer of anti-bacterial ointment, with clean hands, several times throughout the day for 3 days only.
-Any of the following will work: Bacitraycin, A&D Ointment, Tattoo Goo, and Tattoo Lube
+Any of the following will work: Vitalitree, A&D, and aquaphor.

 - Do not swim, soak in a hot tub, or take a bath for two weeks after getting your tattoo.
 Also avoid tanning.